 The story really begun to gather pace in the final third of the novel, by which point there seemed to be almost too little time left to wrap up all the loose threads.
-A shame as this was when the novel finally went from “pretty good” to “absolutely amazing”.
+A shame as this was when the novel finally went from “good enough” to “absolutely amazing”.

 And then it was all over.

 This is perhaps not so much a criticism of the author’s work per sé as it is a case of the book not fully living up to my expectations.
-I certainly didn’t expect the novel to cover the entire time period between Order 66 and Ahsoka’s appearance on Rebels (that would be unrealistic) but I had hoped to learn more about her initiation into the fledgling rebel movement and her first real mission as a Fulcrum agent.
-Johnston’s story, while sound, was a little too narrow in scope and time-span for my liking.
+I certainly didn’t expect the novel to cover the entire time period between Order 66 and Ahsoka’s appearance on Rebels – that would be unrealistic – but I had hoped to learn more about her initiation into the fledgling rebel movement and her first real mission as a Fulcrum agent.
+Johnston’s story, while decent, was a little too narrow in scope and time-span for my liking.

 Another major downside was the lack of truly compelling secondary characters.
-This may just be an unfortunate side-effect of having read Claudia Gray’s and Chuck Wendig’s novels quite recently but Johnston’s secondary characters all came across as….well, a tad generic.
+This may just be an unfortunate side-effect of having read Claudia Gray’s novels quite recently but Johnston’s secondary characters all came across as, well, a tad generic.
 Perhaps this was her intention.
 Much of the story takes place on a remote farming moon in the Outer Rim so it only seems natural that most of the people Ahsoka encounters are the galaxy’s equivalent of your average Joe.

-But in any case, I can’t really say that any of these new characters (even the book’s chief antagonists) made any lasting impression on me.
-If I’m totally honest, I’d already forgotten most of their names before I started working on this review and, for whatever reason, I had a tough time trying to visualize many of these new characters.
+But in any case, I can’t really say that any of these new characters – even the book’s chief antagonists – made any lasting impression on me.
+If I’m totally honest, I’d already forgotten most of their names before I started working on this review and, for whatever reason, I had a tough time visualising many of these new characters.
 This is one instance where a Claudia Gray-style fan cast would have been extremely useful…

 Update: E.K.Johnston posted this fan-cast on her Tumblr blog after I published this review.